beingaturtle/beingaturtle.github.io/docs/task1.md

 ## Accessing your BCIT Schedule

-1. Ensure you have a BCIT Account
+1. Ensure you have a BCIT Account <br>
     Example:
-        a.
-Email: <Looney@my.bcit.ca>
+    - Email: <Looney@my.bcit.ca>
-        b.
-Password: 1234562
+    - Password: 1234562

 2. Open the Web Browser you want to use

-3. Type in the Search bar “<https://my.bcit.ca”> and click Enter, you will be directed to BCIT Login Page
+3. Type in the Search bar <https://my.bcit.ca> and click Enter, you will be directed to BCIT Login Page

 4. Type in your Account Credentials
     <!-- Email: <rmaceda1@mybcit.ca>
     Password: 123456789
     // Maybe we can remove this -->

-5. Click "SIGN IN"
+5. Left Click the "SIGN IN" button

+    !!!
+Note
-Note: You will now be directed to the MyBCIT Home Tab with your student name shown in the upper right of the screen
+        You will now be directed to the MyBCIT Home Tab with your student name shown in the upper right of the screen

+    !!!
+Danger
+        Repeatedly signing in with wrong credentials can cause the BCIT Website to block you devices from logging in

 6. Find the “Online Self Service” category on the right side of the myBCIT website